ceortiz33/tryhackme/AdventOfCyber/AdventOfCyber.md

 The first challenge is related to web hacking.
 In this task we will need to modify a cookie in order to access as the user mcinventory that has admin privileges.
 Acording to the [suplemental material](https://docs.google.com/document/d/1PHs7uRS1whLY9tgxH1lj-bnEVWtXPXpo45zWUlbknpU/edit) cookies are generated every time an user perform an action, sent to the server and then checked if the user is authorized to do a certain action.

 Attackers can take advantange of cookies when these have not enough randomness.
 Cookie fixation or predictable cookie values are the main causes of taking control of user accounts.
-The web application is available on the URL (http://<your-ip-address>:3000), here you can see a login page that requires an user and password.
+The web application is available on the URL `http://<your-ip-address>:3000`, here you can see a login page that requires an user and password.
 However when you inspect in the Storage tab there is no cookie, this occurs because there is no user logged in yet.

 ![](images/day1_1.png)

 Let's create an account and login.
-In this example I have used the user **test**  and now we can see a cookie value of `dGV*************IXNz` and the **name**.
-The name is  the parameter required to answer question 1 of Day 1 task.
+In this example I have used the user **test** and now we can see a cookie value of `dGV*************IXNz` also we can see the **name**.
+The **name** is  the parameter required to **answer question 1** of Day 1 challenge.

 ![](images/day1_2.png)

-In the lecture also mention that normally cookies are base64 encoded.
+In the file provided also says that normally cookies are base64 encoded.
 So, we can try to decode the cookie using the following command.
+A part of the decoded value is the **answer for question 2**

 ```
 root@kali:/home/kali# echo "dGV*************IXNz" | base64 -d
 root@kali:/home/kali# testv4******!ss
 ```

-After decoding the flag we can notice a pattern looks like the decode cookie has the form <user><fixed-value> so what would happen if we modify the user test to admin resulting in admin<fixed-value>.
-However remember that we must encode again the decoded value to mimic the previous cookie.
-Once we have this new value we replaced the previous value of the cookie with the new one. **Note:** The fixed part uses the special character `!` so to avoid issues in bash we need to escape this character with `\` before base64 encoding
+After decoding the flag we can notice a pattern looks like the form of `<user><fixed-value>` so let's see what would happen if we modify the user **test** to **mcinventory** that is the user that has admin privileges.
+As a result mcinventory<fixed-value>.
+However remember that we must base64 encode again to mimic the previous cookie.
+Once we have the new value, replace the previous cookie value with the new one. **Note:** The fixed part uses the special character `!` so to avoid issues in bash we need to escape this character with `\` before base64 encoding

 ```
 root@kali:/home/kali# adminv4*******ss
 root@kali:/home/kali# echo -n mcinventoryv4******\!ss | base64
 root@kali:/home/kali# bWNpb*********************Fzcw==
 ```
-As a result of changing the cookie we got a new page with /admin directory from the user mcinventory.
+The result of changing the cookie is a new page with /admin path with the user mcinventory.
 Here we can see the list of presents approved or rejected.
-The answer of the question 3 is shown in the next image.
+The **answer of the question 3** is shown in the next image.

 ![](images/day1_3.png)

 ### 1. What is the name of the cookie used for authentication?